connet-dev/connet/README.md

 ### IP Restrictions

-You can restrict clients and relays to connect only from specific IPs using different `ip-restriction` options.
+You can restrict clients and relays to connect only from specific IPs using different `restriction` options.
 They accept allow/deny list of strings in CIDR format, as defined by [RFC 4632](https://www.rfc-editor.org/rfc/rfc4632.html) and
 [RFC 4291](https://www.rfc-editor.org/rfc/rfc4291.html), for example (to restrict the set of client IPs that can connect to the server):
 ```toml